How To Fill A Short Raised Garden Bed

 Maybe there’s a raised bed gardening technique you’d like to try that involves layering organic materials before topping off your short raised bed gardens with soil where plants can grow.
 Consider these things before you purchase fill materials.

-How Much Material Do I Need?
+How Much Material Do You Need?

 Measure your beds to calculate how much soil you’ll need.

-Source: Oregon State University
+The material you’ll need for filling your bed depends on the bed size you’re filling.
 With the Birdies Original Raised Beds available through the Epic Gardening shop, we’ve already done the math for you on each of the configurations available.
 You’re welcome to use our chart on each bed’s page to estimate the amount of soil you need.

-Begin by measuring each of the dimensions of your bed in feet.
-If you end up with a bed that isn’t exactly measured in feet, round up as this ensures you’ll have more than enough soil on hand to fill it when the time comes!
+But if you built a DIY raised bed, here’s a widely used formula to calculate the volume of your raised bed and how much soil you’ll need: width x length x height = total cubic feet of fill material.
+Begin by measuring each dimension of your bed in feet.
+If you end up with a bed that isn’t exactly measured in feet, round up to ensure you’ll have more than enough soil on hand when the time comes.

 A Word on the Planting Area